RecipeShare Test Kitchen

 The batter is mixed just until combined and baked hot enough to encourage a quick rise.
 A little sugar on top helps the crust set with a lightly crisp finish, which gives the muffins a more polished bakery texture.

 Whisk the dry ingredients in one bowl and the wet ingredients in another, then combine them gently so the batter stays thick.
 Fold in the blueberries, portion the batter generously, and bake until the tops are deeply golden and springy.
+If you want a more pronounced bakery-style finish, add the optional almond crumble right before the tray goes into the oven.

 These muffins keep well for two days in an airtight container and freeze well once cooled.
 Reheat briefly in the oven to refresh the tops.